knative/docs/blog/docs/articles/from-cloudevent-to-apach-kafka-records-part-two.md

 _In this blog post you will learn how to easily store incoming CloudEvents to an Apache Kafka Topic and using Knative Broker and Trigger APIs for content-based event routing._

 The [first part](https://knative.dev/blog/articles/from-cloudevent-to-apach-kafka-records-part-one/) of this post explained how Knative helps to ingest CloudEvents to an Apache Kafka topic for further processing.
 The article showed the processing of the CloudEvents Kafka Record with a standard tool from the Apache Kafka ecosystem, like the [`kcat`](https://github.com/edenhill/kcat) CLI.
-In addition the post also explained the **benefits** of the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode) of CloudEvents, which Knative defaults to.
+In addition, the post also explained the **benefits** of the [binary content mode](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/bindings/kafka-protocol-binding.md#32-binary-content-mode) of CloudEvents, which Knative defaults to.
 Now, in this article we show a different approach to process the ingested CloudEvents, by leveraging the Knative Broker and Trigger APIs for the event routing.

 ### Setting up Apache Kafka and the Knative Broker